juergenweb/FrontendContact/README.md

 ### Save custom fields in database too

 As you know, you can extend the contact form with custom fields.
-If you want the values of these fields inside the database too, you can do this by using the saveField() method.
+If you want to store the values of these fields inside the database too, you can do this by using the saveField() method.

-This method maps a custom field to an appropriate PW field inside the frontend-contact-message template.
+This method maps a custom field to a corresponding PW field within the frontend-contact-message template.

 Example: You want to add a custom field of the type *InputText* - a default text input field - to the form.